Let's go through all the features and settings available at Surfshark. Note that some of them are only available for certain devices.

-This article will detail which Surfshark features are available on certain operating systems and what's their purpose.
+This article will look into which Surfshark features are available on which operating systems and their purpose.

 Learn more about:

 CleanWeb works as an adblocker – it will block ads and malicious links on your browser before they can harm you.
 (Available on Android, iOS, macOS, Windows).

 The Bypasser allows you to select applications or websites that will not be routed through the VPN connection.
 That’s useful if, for example, your bank needs to see your real location to verify your identity.
 (Available on Android, Windows).

 Reverse Bypasser allows you to select apps that will go only through the VPN tunnel.
 All other apps will see your real IP address (Available on Android, Windows).